What is a CMMS?

 Considerations when selecting CMMS software

-One of the central functional considerations, according to IT analyst IDC, is handling increasing amounts of data: “As the number of data sources available to the asset manager continues to grow (sensors, spatial data, visual data, etc.), managing, merging and analyzing these pools of data at speed will be a tremendous challenge for EAM professionals over the next five years.”
+One of the central functional considerations, according to IT analyst IDC, is handling increasing amounts of data: “As the number of data sources available to the asset manager continues to grow (such as sensors, spatial data and visual data), managing, merging and analyzing these pools of data at speed will be a tremendous challenge for EAM professionals over the next five years.”

 IDC also points out that aligning staffing and development resources with asset management can be critical: “The function is often under-resourced in terms of staffing, training and development.
 This under-resourcing erodes motivation and creates a counterproductive culture among the staff.”

-Finally, IDC states that modernizing CMMS and EAM functions is important and that “some organizations have yet to move past legacy systems and spreadsheets for critical EAM functions like repair order management, work scheduling and replace/repair decisions.”
+Finally, IDC states that modernizing CMMS and EAM functions is important and that “some organizations have yet to move past legacy systems and spreadsheets for critical EAM functions like repair order management, work scheduling and replace or repair decisions.”

 The push to SaaS

-CMMS and EAM solutions handle functional challenges in a number of ways, but one of the key technological approaches is to deploy CMMS and EAM solutions hosted on the cloud as software as a service (SaaS).
+CMMS and EAM platforms handle functional challenges in several ways.
+One of the key technological approaches is to deploy CMMS and EAM solutions hosted on the cloud as software as a service (SaaS).

 SaaS, as a technology approach, addresses some prime functional factors:

 • Hosted in the cloud, SaaS CMMS offers the flexibility to expand and contract with data demands.
-Users benefit by only paying for the data resources they need, rather than committing large initial investments to ensure there is capacity to handle the growing influx of data from IoT instrumentation — virtually eliminating hardware costs.
+Users benefit by paying just for the data resources that they need, rather than committing large initial investments.
+This approach ensures that there is capacity to handle the growing influx of data from IoT instrumentation, virtually eliminating hardware costs.

 • SaaS can help with staffing and resource challenges because it requires far less intervention and support from IT than on-premises deployments.
 CMMS engineers, CMMS administrators and technical teams in the field can manage the system largely on their own.
-As a result, capital expenses related to IT can be converted into operational expenses and resources.
+This approach allows the conversion of capital expenses related to IT into operational expenses and resources.

 • Legacy systems, modernization and using the latest technologies to keep pace with maintenance and operational pressures are also areas where SaaS can help.
-Upgrades are made by service providers in the cloud, so the latest versions and functionality are always applied.
+Service providers make upgrades in the cloud and consistently apply the latest versions and functionality.
 Further, SaaS also integrates new technologies faster and with less risk.

 Asset management

-Manage and maintain high-level assets with IBM Maximo Application Suite, using AI and analytics to optimize performance, extend asset lifecycles and reduce operational downtime and costs.
+Manage and maintain high-level assets with IBM® Maximo® Application Suite by using AI and analytics to optimize performance, extend asset lifecycles and reduce operational downtime and costs.

 Explore asset management capabilities